CMB-S4/spt3g_software/doc/quickstart.rst

 This software includes a units system that is meant to end wondering whether a given function takes radians or degrees as an argument, or whether a stored time is in milliseconds or seconds.
 The support code is accessible to both C++ and Python as part of the ``G3Units`` namespace (``core.G3Units.X`` in Python and ``G3Units::X`` in C++).

 You should read the documentation on the :doc:`units` system.
-No seriously.
-Do it right now.

 Debugging Code
 ==============